ProDVX/ProDVX_Demo/README.md

 - NFC Demo: Test the full functionality of the integrated or external NFC capabilities

 _To Come_:
+- API Demo: See the full power of the ProDVX API from
 - Radar Demo: Test the functionalities of the Radar Motion Sensor
 - Camera: Test some of the different ways to implement the camera on your APPC device
 - Scanner: See what is possible with the barcode scanner